wesley-trust/wesleytrust-com/_posts/2021-04-24-graph-api-licences-pipeline.md

 _The apply stage is skipped when there are no changes to deploy, and so may show as "cancelled"_

 ## Trigger Pipeline
-You can access this [trigger here, on my GitHub][trigger-link].
+You can access the [trigger pipeline on my GitHub here][trigger-link].
 This trigger contains an extend, so that each stage of the rest of the pipeline is included.

-### Pipeline YAML example below: <!-- omit in toc -->
+#### Pipeline YAML example below: <!-- omit in toc -->

 <details>
   <summary><em><strong>Expand code block</strong></em></summary>